 Worker Protection Requirements

 Personal Exposure Monitoring.
-The employer must conduct personal exposure monitoring on all employees who perform Asbestos Abatement, Asbestos Associated Project Work and Operations and Maintenance Work, in accordance with OSHA Asbestos Regulations at 29 CFR Part 1926.1101 or EPA Asbestos Regulations at 40 CFR Part 763, Subpart G, and MGL Chapter 149 Section 6 as applicable.
+The employer must conduct personal exposure monitoring on all employees who perform Asbestos Abatement, Asbestos Associated Project Work and Operations and Maintenance Work, in accordance with OSHA Asbestos Regulations at 29 CFR Part 1926.1101 or EPA Asbestos Regulations at 40 CFR Part 763, Subpart G, and M.G.L. c.
+149, §§ 6 and 6½, as applicable.

 Respiratory Protection.

-The employer must provide respiratory protection as specified at 29 CFR Part 1926.1101(h).
+The employer must provide respiratory protection as specified at 29 CFR 1926.1101(h).

 Where powered air purifying respirators are used, a supply of charged replacement batteries, HEPA (NIOSH N, R or P 100) filters and flow test meters must be available at the worksite.